 #1 See Budapest Sights On A Free Walking Tour

 While entry into the sights can be pricey, viewing the beautiful architecture from the outside is one of the completely free things to do in Budapest.
 We mapped out the best buildings and Budapest neighborhoods we wanted to see and then grouped them together into manageable walks.
-(See below for details and tips on Budapest Self-Guided Walks.)
+See below for details and tips and be sure to read our complete guide to the best Budapest Self-Guided Walks.

-For a lengthy yet enjoyable walk with views and changing perspectives, zigzag across the four bridges of Budapest (Margaret, Chain, Elizabeth and Liberty) that span the Danube in the heart of the city.
-Taking in the sights on foot is a good way to see the city and adds zero expenses to a Budapest trip cost.
+For a lengthy yet enjoyable walk with views and changing perspectives, zigzag across the four bridges of Budapest (Margaret, Chain, Elizabeth and Liberty) that span the Danube River.
+Taking in the sights on foot is a good way to see the top landmarks and adds zero expenses to a Budapest trip cost!

 #2 Visit Budapest Thermal Baths

-Partaking in the thermal baths of Budapest have become an iconic activity for visitors, but the experience can add to the overall Budapest travel cost.
-The two most popular baths – Szechenyi and Gellert – charge about $21 USD to visit their baths.
-However, a trip to Lukacs Thermal Baths provides a low budget Budapest bath experience, with an offer for a short 2-hour visit for just $10 USD.
+Partaking in the thermal baths of Budapest has become an iconic activity for visitors, but the experience can add to the overall Budapest travel cost.
+The two most popular baths – Szechenyi and Gellert – charge about $25 USD.
+However, a trip to Lukacs Thermal Baths provides a low budget Budapest bath experience, with an offer for a short 2-hour visit for just about $12 USD.

 #3 Go To A Budapest Opera House Performance

 As budget travelers, we rarely consider attending cultural events like an Opera.
-However, we heard that tickets to the Opera in Budapest can be downright cheap – and it’s the truth.
-Our upper balcony seats cost $2 USD (yep, that’s right: just 2 bucks!).
-And, since it wasn’t sold out, we got upgraded to the main floor at no extra cost.
-Considering that a 45 minute tour of the Opera House costs $15 USD, we found this to be the budget Hungary deal of the trip.
+However, we heard that tickets to the Opera in Budapest can be downright cheap – and it’s the truth!
+Our upper balcony seats cost just $2 USD, and, since it wasn’t sold out, we got upgraded to the main floor at no extra charge.
+Considering that a 45 minute tour of the Opera House costs $15 USD, we found this to be the budget Hungary deal of the trip!

 #4 Take A Danube River Cruise

-Several tour companies offer boat cruises on the Danube River, but they tend to be a bit more than we are prepared to pay (although, not all are overpriced, per se).
-Since we were willing to forego the narration, we hopped on the city commuter boat that only charges $2.50 USD for the 45 minute ride – which barely impacted our overall Budapest travel cost.
+Several tour companies offer boat cruises on the Danube River, and while they looked like a lot fun, they tend to be a bit more than we are prepared to pay.
+Since we were willing to forego the narration and catering options, we hopped on the cheap Budapest city commuter boat for the 45 minute ride – which barely impacted our overall Budapest travel cost.

 Looking for free things in Budapest?
 There are three parks that are easily accessible from the center of Budapest: City Park, Margaret’s Island and Gellert Hill.
 Each park has a plethora of trails, sights and green space for walking, lounging or picnicking.

 Speaking of picnicking, it’s a great way to save on your Hungary budget!
-There are plenty of cheap restaurants in Budapest, but a trip to the grocery store or the Market Hall Budapest can cut down your Budapest cost per day.
+There are plenty of cheap restaurants in Budapest, but a trip to the grocery store or even the Central Market Hall can cut down your Budapest cost per day.

 Budapest On A Budget: Tips For Going Out